airtai/fastagency/docs/docs/en/user-guide/runtimes/autogen/using_non_openai_models.md

 # Using Non-OpenAI Models with FastAgency

-FastAgency makes it simple to work with **non-OpenAI models** through its [**AutoGen's runtime**](../../../api/fastagency/runtimes/autogen/autogen/AutoGenWorkflows.md).
+FastAgency makes it simple to work with **non-OpenAI models** through its [**autogen**](../../../api/fastagency/runtimes/autogen/autogen/AutoGenWorkflows.md) runtime.
 You can do this in a couple of ways:

-- Using a [**proxy servers that provide an OpenAI-compatible API**](https://microsoft.github.io/autogen/docs/topics/non-openai-models/about-using-nonopenai-models/#openai-compatible-api-proxy-server){target="_blank"} or
+- Using a [**proxy servers that provide an OpenAI-compatible API**](https://microsoft.github.io/autogen/0.2/docs/topics/non-openai-models/about-using-nonopenai-models/#openai-compatible-api-proxy-server){target="_blank"} or
-- by [**using a custom model client class**](https://microsoft.github.io/autogen/docs/topics/non-openai-models/about-using-nonopenai-models/#custom-model-client-class){target="_blank"}, which lets you define and load your own models.
+- by [**using a custom model client class**](https://microsoft.github.io/autogen/0.2/docs/topics/non-openai-models/about-using-nonopenai-models/#custom-model-client-class){target="_blank"}, which lets you define and load your own models.

 This flexibility allows you to **access a variety of models**, assign **tailored models to agents**, and **optimise inference costs**, among other advantages.